GoogleChrome/web.dev/src/site/content/en/blog/timer-throttling/index.md

 - WebRTC is in use.
 Specifically, there's an `RTCPeerConnection` with an 'open' `RTCDataChannel` or a 'live' `MediaStreamTrack`.
 - The page is making noises.
 This can be from any of the sound-making APIs, but a silent audio track doesn't count.

 The timer isn't throttled, unless the requested timeout is less than 4ms, and the chain count is 5 or greater, in which case the timeout is set to 4ms.
-This isn't new – browsers have done this for many years.
+This isn't new, browsers have done this for many years.

 ### Throttling